dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/trino-profile.md

 ## Incremental models

-The incremental strategy supported by the adapter is to append new records without updating/overwriting any existing data from the target model.
+The incremental strategy supported by the adapter is to append new records without updating/overwriting any existing data from the target <Term id="model" />.

 ## Caveats